Syrve/front.api.doc/v6/en/PaymentProcessor.md

 ---
 # Integration With External Payment Types
 ## Overview
-If you implement the [`IExternalPaymentProcessor`](https://syrve.github.io/front.api.sdk/v6/html/T_Resto_Front_Api_IExternalPaymentProcessor.htm) interface and register it properly, a new payment system will be available in Syrve RMS.
-For simplicity, we call it the external payment type.
+it the external payment type.
 Plugins used for external payment types must be [licensed](Licensing.html).